karlvr/react-redux-typescript-pattern/README.md

 React Components are wrapped in a Container that connects the Component to Redux.
 Interfaces are declared for the component's Props in the Container; split into `Props` and `Actions` to separate properties and action callbacks.

+You can also read the [original create-react-app README](README-CRA.md)

 ### Layout

 The folder / file layout this pattern uses is:

-* `src/modules/index.js` the root file for the Redux store and root reducer
+* `src/modules/index.ts` the root file for the Redux store and root reducer
 * `src/modules/<module>` app modules, containing components, containers, actions and reducers.
 * `src/modules/<module>/components` React components
 * `src/modules/<module>/containers` React component containers